Make way for the dead!

 Von Stätten vnd von Landen.

 Whereas the Swedes settled mostly in the canton of Schwyz, the Frisians mostly settled in the canton of Bern, especially in the Haslital.
 The valley with Meiringen as main settlement and where the river Aare begins.

 The legend has it that in ancient times, there was once a great famine in Sweden and in Frisia.
 Harsh decisions had to be made back then.
 In accordance to Germanic tradition, the people of Sweden and of Frisia decided to cast lots to determine who, together with their wife and children, had to leave the land to settle elsewhere.
 In total 6,000 Swedish men were chosen by fate.
 When the Swedes arrived in Frisia, 1,200 Frisian men joined together with their families joined the exodus with the Swedes.

 Der Friesenweg ‘The Frisians Way’

 There is a region in the Bernese Oberland in Switzerland, Saanenland, where the nights can give you the heebie-jeebies.
 It is better if you do not have to be on the road at night and you safely stay in your bed at home.
 Because outside the house, there is often a terrible roar, thunder, and howling.
 Whoever hears it, makes the sign of the Cross and hides himself under the covers, since he or she knows that the Frisians are on their way.

 In the old days, the Frisians were driven out of their land after great floods and famine.
 They moved into the beautiful valleys of Saanenland.
-Because they favoured the green mountain world, they made it their home.
+Because they favored the green mountain world, they made it their home.
 The green pastures were cultivated, and the wild animals were driven back into the mountain forests.

 But, the Frisians could never forget their old homeland, to this day.
 Therefore, these dead Frisians often rise from their graves on certain nights, especially around the winter equinox.
 They gather to return home, to the distant shores of the grey North Sea.
 The path they follow is the same they had followed when they came to the Bernese region, long ago.
 The same night they also return to their burial mounds, but not after they heard the noise of the sea.